Bachelor's degree application process

 To request evaluation of Advance Credit coursework towards your First Year Studies at AUArts, applicants must submit the Advance Credit Request Form.
 This form will be provided to you by Admissions upon receipt of your online application.

-The Advance Credit Request form must be submitted before the May 1 deadline in order for transfer credit to be applied towards your degree for the Fall term.
+The Advance Credit Request form must be submitted before the May 1 deadline for transfer credit to be applied towards your degree for the Fall term.
 Late form submissions will be evaluated for the Winter academic term provided we receive the completed form and supporting documentation prior to October 1.

 Those who receive advance credit will avoid repeating course material already completed in their first year.